ox-vgg/wise/frontend/README.md

 This frontend was built with [React](https://react.dev), [Ant Design](https://ant.design), and TypeScript + SASS + HTML.
 The [Vite.js](https://vitejs.dev) development tool was also used.

 ## Usage
-If you would like to use this frontend without modifying the source code, simply run `python3 serve.py --project-dir {your_project_dir}` from the root directory of this repository.
+If you would like to use this frontend without modifying the source code, simply run `python3 -m wise serve --project-dir {your_project_dir}` from the root directory of this repository.
 See the [User Guide](../docs/UserGuide.md) for more details.

 If you need to modify/customise the frontend, read the section below.